Florida Rugby – COVID 19 Updated Policy (Updated 1/14/22)

 Florida Rugby Union Coronavirus and COVID-19 Update (last updated 9/9/2021):

-In line with USA Rugby’s published guidelines, the Florida Rugby Union & Florida Youth Rugby Union have created these policies to help guide teams through the complicated process of returning to play rugby in Florida during the pandemic.
+In line with USA Rugby’s published guidelines, the Florida Rugby Union & Florida Youth Rugby Union have created these policies to help guide teams through the complicated process of playing rugby in Florida during the pandemic.
 These policies are subject to change dependent on the current CDC and local health guidelines and circumstances surrounding the virus.
 Your regional health mandate supersedes any policy outlined by the FRU, USA Rugby, or World Rugby: https://www.cdc.gov/publichealthgateway/healthdirectories/healthdepartments.html

 FAILURE TO ADHERE TO THESE GUIDELINES WILL RESULT IN DISCIPLINARY ACTION NOT LIMITED TO SUSPENSION OF PLAY.
 Referees are asked to not call an unsanctioned game and will be reimbursed by the FRU (who will then bill the home club) if they determine on game day that the match participants are not compliant.